 Some other PNG-JPEG-GIF compression-versus-quality experiments (using different image types) are available from the 'parent' page of this page --- the JPEG vs. PNG vs. GIF - image-quality vs. file-size page.

-For more information on image file quality and compression issues, for JPEG and PNG and GIF files, you can try the following Google searches on the indicated keywords.
+For more information on image file quality and compression issues, for JPEG and PNG and GIF files, you can try the following WEB SEARCHES on the indicated keywords.

 You may wish to change or add keywords to these queries in order to hone in on answers to your particular questions.

 To return to a previously visited web page, click on the

 Back button of your web browser a sufficient number of times.